apaonessaa/Blockchain4Supplychain/README.md

 # supplychain-blockchain
-This is a project for the development and analysis of a supply chain system based on the use of blockchain technology.
+This is a project is focused on development and analysis of a supply chain system based on the use of blockchain technology.

 An example scheme of the simulated supply chain for the exchange of assets is shown below.